hotwired/stimulus-site/docs/reference/values.md

 Value _change callbacks_ let you respond whenever a value's data attribute changes.

-Define a method `[name]Changed` in the controller, where `[name]` is the name of the value you want to observe for changes.
+Define a method `[name]ValueChanged` in the controller, where `[name]` is the name of the value you want to observe for changes.
 The method receives its decoded value as the first argument.

 Stimulus invokes each change callback after the controller is initialized and again any time its associated data attribute changes.
 This includes changes as a result of assignment to the value's setter.